andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-parsing-a-receipt-with-swift.md

 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Sequence.jpeg" alt="ASN.1 Sequence" width="919" height="337" class="alignnone size-full wp-image-13514" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Sequence.jpeg 919w, https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Sequence-300x110.jpeg 300w, https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Sequence-768x282.jpeg 768w" sizes="(max-width: 919px) 100vw, 919px" />][10]

-When it comes to app receipts, ASN.1 _Sequences_ are used to say, &#8220;Hey, this series of bytes encodes [the bundle identifier] or [the original app version] or [some other receipt attribute].&#8221;
+When it comes to app receipts, ASN.1 _Sequences_ are used to say, "Hey, this series of bytes encodes [the bundle identifier] or [the original app version] or [some other receipt attribute].&#8221;

 Each ASN.1 Sequence has a flag (the pink box in the visualization) to signal that the bytes that follow do, in fact, encode an ASN.1 Sequence.